Qualytics/userguide/docs/checks/required-values-check.md

 **Potential Violation Messages**

-=== "Shape Anomaly"
-    !!! example
+!!! example "Shape Anomaly"
     In `O_ORDERPRIORITY`, required values are missing in 40.000% of filtered records.